-If you’re in the market to purchase Disney Vacation Club, you might have heard about a new restriction that recently took effect.
-Going forward, Members who do not purchase their ownership interest directly from Disney will not have access to “Membership Extras,” such as exclusive Member experiences and discounts.
+A couple of years ago, Disney Vacation Club announced another rule change that new DVC Members who do not purchase their ownership interest directly will not have access to “Membership Extras,” such as exclusive Member experiences and discounts.

-Disney’s explanation for the change?
-A “very positive step to ensure that, going forward, our Members who purchase directly from Disney Vacation Club receive a premium advantage – in addition to all the magic that Disney has to offer.”
-From Disney’s perspective, this move makes sense, but let’s call it what it is: a protectionist attempt to reverse the trend of declining direct sales.
+At that time, Disney’s explanation for the move was that it’d be a “very positive step to ensure that, going forward, our Members who purchase directly from Disney Vacation Club receive a premium advantage – in addition to all the magic that Disney has to offer.”
+From Disney’s perspective, this move makes sense.

+However, let’s call it what it is: a protectionist attempt to reverse the trend of declining direct sales.
 It is motivated by the desire to offer a “premium advantage” to those who purchase directly from Disney to the same extent that a bear’s love for salmon is motivated by the US crude oil market.
 Which is to say, in no way whatsoever.

 In this era of information, it’s much easier to quickly gain perspective with a quick Google search (just look at the comments from readers on ourDisney Vacation Club Buying Guidewho found it after hearing the sales pitch).
 This is something with which timeshare salespeople did not have to contend in the 1990s.
 Not only was there no highly visible resale market allowing for easy price comparisons, but there was no in-depth financial analysis of timeshares online.

 It was much easier for potential customers to get caught up in the sales pitch without the counter-balance of the actual monetary implications of the purchase, and blindly buy.
 (Fortunately, in the 1990s, DVC was an unequivocally good deal!)
 Free access to this information has undoubtedly made selling timeshares more difficult, even for Disney Vacation Club which offers a premium that avoids many of the pitfalls of traditional timeshares.

 As an existing DVC Member, I can’t really complain.
 While this will likely cause a slight dip in the value of our contract, Disney’s practices including right of first refusal (ROFR) and price increases safeguard the value of our contract, preventing it from becoming a money pit like other timeshares.
-Moreover, the market value of our contract at Saratoga has actually increased in the years since we made the purchase, despite the restrictions.
-That’s remarkable given that it’s duration-limited with the end date now ~8 years closer.

-In order to recoup that $8,000 savings, you need to purchase 4 Annual Passes at the current discount levels for 20 years.
-For your sake, I hope your kids aren’t still living in your basement in 20 years.
+With those numbers, you’re saving $9,000 on the initial purchase price by buying resale.
+In order to recoup that $9,000 savings, you need to purchase 4 Annual Passes at the current discount levels for ~15 years.
+For your sake, I hope your kids aren’t still living in your basement in 15 years.
 Instead, let’s say 4 Annual Passes for 10 years and 2 Annual Passes for 20 years after that.
 At least, that’s the simple math.

 This still is not an apples to apples comparison.
 In the case of buying resale, you’re saving that money on the initial purchase price, rather than over the course of time.
 If you are financing your purchase (something we do notrecommend with Disney Vacation Club), you should always take the upfront savings, and buy via resale.
 The interest on the difference in the purchase prices will negate any long-term savings.